Critical ideals of trees: 2-matchings of trees

-Now, we present how it changes the $2$-matching number of a tree when we delete one if its vertices.
-In the follow $N_T(v)$ denote the set of vertices on $T$ which are adjacent to $v$.
+Now, we present how the $2$-matching number of a tree changes when we delete one if the trees vertices.
+In the following, $N_T(v)$ denotes the set of vertices of $T$ which are adjacent to $v$.

 \begin{Lemma} Let $T$ be a tree without loops, $v$ a vertex of $T$, $N_T(v)=\{w_1,\ldots,w_s\}$, and $T_i$ the connected component of $T\setminus v$ that contains $w_i$.
 Then